WHAT ARE THE MUST-SEES IN SOUTH KOREA? MOST POPULAR THINGS TO SEE IN SOUTH KOREA? HIDDEN GEMS IN SOUTH KOREA?

 Conclusion about the best things to do in South Korea

-From beautiful beaches, amazing mountains, tea plantation, plenty of great islands, and exciting cities, South Korea will not disappoint you.
+From beautiful beaches, amazing mountains, tea plantations, plenty of great islands, and exciting cities, South Korea will not disappoint you.

-If you have any question, feel free to post a comment below, we respond very fast.
+If you have any questions, feel free to post a comment below, we respond very fast.
 Enjoy your travel to South Korea!

 - PLANNING A TRIP TO KOREA: check our trip planner here.

 - SEOUL: Full guide for the best things to do in the city:

 - SKI RESORTS: Best resorts in South Korea: